-JNCC provides conservation advice to Scottish Government on how it might be possible to achieve the conservation objectives for the protected features.
-JNCC's advice includes possible options for management human activities in the East of Gannet and Montrose Fields MPA.
+JNCC provides conservation advice to Scottish Government on how it might be possible to achieve the conservation objectives for protected features within MPAs.
+JNCC's advice includes possible management options for controlling human activities in the Norwegian Boundary Sediment Plain MPA.

 Marine Scotland lead the discussions on developing appropriate management with stakeholders, taking account of JNCC's and others' advice, identify the preferred management option and develop specific management measures with relevant authorities.
 Marine Scotland is responsible for making recommendations to Scottish Ministers on these measures and any review of site management in the future.
 Scottish Ministers will decide whether to implement these measures.
-It is expected that licensed activities taking place within, or nearby, the MPA will continue to be managed through the existing licensing system.
-For MPAs in offshore waters, the expectation is that the Common Fisheries Policy process that is already in place for delivering any fisheries management requirements for Special Areas of Conservation will be followed.
+Marine Scotland expect that any licensed activities taking place within, or nearby, the MPA will continue to be managed through the existing licensing system.
+For MPAs in offshore waters, Marine Scotland expect the process through the Common Fisheries Policy that is already in place for delivering fisheries management requirements for Special Areas of Conservation will be followed.

 Stakeholders can provide additional evidence to support the development of management measures including local knowledge of the environment and of activities.
 Discussions with stakeholders will be one way of highlighting the implications of any management measures to JNCC, Scottish Government, and other regulators.
-This input will contribute to the development of well-designed and effective management measures.
+This will contribute to the development of well-designed and effective management measures.